gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 table.ReadXml(xmlReader); // this call will succeed
 ```

-These restrictions also apply when using `XmlSerializer` to deserialize an instance of `DataSet` or `DataTable`.
+The object type restrictions also apply when using `XmlSerializer` to deserialize an instance of `DataSet` or `DataTable`.
 However, they may not apply when using `BinaryFormatter` to deserialize an instance of `DataSet` or `DataTable`.

-> These restrictions do not apply when using `DataAdapter.Fill`, such as when a `DataTable` instance is populated directly from a database without using the XML deserialization APIs.
+The object type restrictions don't apply when using `DataAdapter.Fill`, such as when a `DataTable` instance is populated directly from a database without using the XML deserialization APIs.

 ### Extending the list of allowed types

-An application can extend the allowed types list to include their own custom types in addition to the built-in types listed above.
-If extending the allowed types list, the change affects _all_ `DataSet` and `DataTable` instances within the application.
+An app can extend the allowed types list to include custom types in addition to the built-in types listed above.
+If extending the allowed types list, the change affects _all_ `DataSet` and `DataTable` instances within the app.
 Types cannot be removed from the built-in allowed types list.

 #### Extending through configuration (.NET Framework 4.0 - 4.8)

 _App.config_ can be used to extend the allowed types list.
+To extend the allowed types list:

-To do this, use the `<configSections>` element to add a reference to the _System.Data_ configuration section, then use `<system.data.dataset.serialization>`/`<allowedTypes>` to specify additional types.
+* Use the `<configSections>` element to add a reference to the _System.Data_ configuration section.
+* Use `<system.data.dataset.serialization>`/`<allowedTypes>` to specify additional types.

 Each `<add>` element must specify only one type by using its assembly qualified type name.
-If you need to add additional types to the allowed types list, use multiple `<add>` elements.
+To add additional types to the allowed types list, use multiple `<add>` elements.

 The following sample shows extending the allowed types list by adding the custom type `Fabrikam.CustomType`.